 The question on how to quantify the retention of nutrients from source to river mouth remains one of the largest uncertainties in river basin management.
 Several authors (e.g. Mayorga et al., 2010; Seitzinger, 2008) emphasise the need for advances in methods and models for determining the impacts of human activities on nutrient inputs to coastal waters, and a better understanding of the processes leading to retention of N in watersheds.
 Seitzinger et al. (2002) argue that studies generally have focused on N removal in shorter sub-sections of rivers and emphasise the need for a river network approach if we are to quantify the retention of nutrients relative to total inputs.
-In later years, a number of models of different complexity have been developed for estimating in-stream N retention (e.g. Billen et al., 2009; Grimvall and Stålnacke, 1996; Hejzlar et al., 2009; Hill and Bolgrien, 2011; Jung and Deng, 2011; Mayorga et al., 2010; Seitzinger et al., 2002).
-In a study comparing nutrient retention estimates by catchment-scale models of different complexity, Hejzlar et al. (2009) showed a large variation in nutrient retention values as estimated by the different models in four selected catchments in Europe.
-They further showed that retention values were directly proportional to nutrient sources within catchments, indicating a close relationship between uncertainties in quantification of diffuse nutrient sources and nutrient retention determination.
-They concluded that realistic modelling of nutrient export from large catchments is only possible with a certain level of measured data.
+In later years, a number of models of different complexity have been developed for estimating surface water N retention (e.g. Billen et al., 2009; Grimvall and Stålnacke, 1996; Hejzlar et al., 2009; Hill and Bolgrien, 2011; Jung and Deng, 2011; Mayorga et al., 2010; Seitzinger et al., 2002).

 In this paper, we estimate the surface water retention of N in the Baltic Sea drainage basin with the use of a statistical model for source apportionment of riverine loads of pollutants, the MESAW model (Grimvall and Stålnacke, 1996).
+Scientifically, estimation of retention is one of the largest challenges in river basin nutrient accounting (i.e. source apportionment and budget calculations), and so is also the case in the Baltic Sea drainage basin.

+2 Materials and methods

 The Baltic Sea, together with the lakes and watercourses in its drainage basin, represents one of the most intensively monitored aquatic systems in the world, and eutrophication has been identified as a major threat to this system.
 The total area of the Baltic Sea drainage basin is 1 745 000 km2, which is around four times the area of the sea itself.
-The long-term average inflow of freshwater with the rivers is 475 km3yr−1 or 15 130 m3s−1 (Bergstrom and Carlsson, 1994; Mörth et al., 2007).
+The long-term average inflow of freshwater with the rivers is 475 km3yr−1 or 15 130 m3s−1 (Bergström and Carlsson, 1994; Mörth et al., 2007).
 Details on population and land use characteristics in the Baltic Sea drainage area can be found in Mörth et al. (2007).
-Scientifically, estimation of retention is one of the largest challenges in river basin nutrient accounting (i.e. source apportionment and budget calculations), and so is also the case in the Baltic Sea drainage basin.

-2 Materials and methods

 2.1 MESAW input data